slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».
 Some people also go through «incompetent and confident», «where the best option is often to stand back and act as a safety net while letting the person learn whatever lesson they needed to learn.' -- exelius*

 How to give feedback?

-Ask instead of telling and don't add your two cents, specially on subjective stuff, unless you're certain the delivered work is not good enough.
-If so, give a reason.
+1. Ask instead of telling.

 > *'«Is that the best you can do?»
 «Interesting, how do you feel about it?»
 «What does your team think?»
 «Why did you decide to do X in that order?» This creates a dialog, instead of a debate where each side first stakes out positions.
 Lead your people to discover what you would have suggested.
-Smart people will get to the same place you were going, or you may learn something, if you are humble enough to listen.
+Smart people will get to the same place you were going, or you may learn something, if you are humble enough to listen.'*

+2. If you're certain the delivered work is not good enough give a reason.

-«Can you take another look at this for XYZ reasons?».
+> *'«Can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked. «Because» is a great motivator.'*

 HOWEVER... a leader needs humbleness.
 Gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.